How does a VPN work? What’s unprotected in the 4-step process?

 Secure your connection on public wi-fi.

 This is a big one for me.
 I often work from coffee shops or airports, and those free wi-fi networks are notoriously insecure.
-They’re a prime hunting ground for data thieves.
+They’re a prime hunting ground for cyber criminals and data thieves.
 A VPN encrypts everything you do, turning that risky public hotspot into your own private and secure connection.
 It’s like putting up soundproof walls in a crowded room.

 Keep your online activity private from your ISP.